cheetosysst/grandis/README.md

 ##### `saveHandler(save: NonNullable<typeof this.params.save>): this`

 Assign a `save` handler to the current route and all subroutes.
-Unless you have a special use case, you can copy&paste the example code.
+Unless you have a special usecase, you can copy&paste the example code.

+The handler is automatically passed down the line, unless a subroute overwrites it.

 ```tsx
 const outDirectory = path.join(process.cwd(), "out");